Bloc/workshop-curriculum/courses/ruby-primer/02-level-debugging/03-wrong-number-of-args/body.md

 wrong number of arguments (2 for 0)
 ```

-The method is being called with two arguments in the specs, but our method doesn't define any arguments.
+The method is being called with two arguments in the tests, but our method doesn't define any arguments.